facebook/zstd/programs/zstd.1.md

     Supports multithreading if `zstd` is compiled with threading support.
-    Having _shrink_ enabled takes a truncated dictionary of minimum size and doubles in size until compression ratio of the truncated dictionary is at most _shrinkDictMaxRegression_% worse than the compression ratio of the largest dictionary.
+    Having _shrink_ enabled takes a truncated dictionary of minimum size and doubles in size until compression ratio of the truncated dictionary is at most _shrinkDictMaxRegression%_ worse than the compression ratio of the largest dictionary.

     Examples: